Vladimir V. Tchernavin: Gulag life

 He was put on a prison transport to the Solovetsky labor camp on 2 May 1931.
-Initially sharing with other inmates hard labour such as loading logs he was subsequently transferred to the camp of Kem where he worked as an ichthyologist in the Fishery Department of the camp.
+Initially having to perform hard labor with the other inmates, such as loading logs, he was subsequently transferred to the camp of Kem where he worked as an ichthyologist in the Fishery Department of the camp.
 Here he started making preparations for his escape.
-He learned that his wife had been released from prison.
+Tchernavin then learned that his wife had been released from prison.

 He was able to arrange that as part of his prison work, he could travel extensively throughout the Kem district without an escort in order to set up new fishing points and study the possibility of using fish for animal feed.
 He used these travels to make further preparations for his family's escape.
-He had a first meeting with his wife and son in November 1931.
+He had his first meeting with his wife and son in November 1931 since his arrest and show trial.

-For a while he was "rented" by the prison authorities as a lecturer and trained managers of collective fish farms.
-The better treatment that he received during this period allowed him to remain fit for his planned escape.
+For a while he was "rented" by the prison authorities as a lecturer, and worked in an advisory role training managers of collective fish farms.
+The better treatment that he received during this period allowed him to remain physically healthy and fit for his planned escape.

 Escape

-In August 1932, his wife and son visited him again and they then set out on their epic escape.
+In August 1932, his wife and son visited him again and they then set out on their escape.
 After 22 days of trekking through rugged terrain and suffering hardships due to a lack of provisions and poor weather, they were finally able to reach Finland.
-(Tchernavin's son gave an account of the escape, filmed on location in the Russian arctic, in Angus MacQueen's documentary Gulag (2000).)
+Tchernavin's son gave an account of the escape, filmed on location in the Russian arctic, in Angus MacQueen's documentary Gulag (2000).